pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 Remotely Circumvent Firewall Lockout With SSH Tunneling
 -------------------------------------------------------

-If access to the WebGUI has been completely blocked remotely (which is smart to do!) but SSH access is still available, then there is a relatively easy way to get in: SSH Tunneling.
+If access to the webGUI has been completely blocked remotely (which is smart to do!) but SSH access is still available, then there is a relatively easy way to get in: SSH Tunneling.

-If the WebGUI is on port 80, set the ssh client to forward local port 80 (or 8080, or whatever) to remote port "localhost:80", then point a browser to http://127.0.0.1:80 (or whichever local port was chosen.)
-If the WebGUI is on another port, use that instead.
-Obviously, if https was used, use https on the URL to access the WebGUI this way.
+If the webGUI is on port 80, set the ssh client to forward local port 80 (or 8080, or whatever) to remote port "localhost:80", then point a browser to http://127.0.0.1:80 (or whichever local port was chosen.)
+If the webGUI is on another port, use that instead.
+Obviously, if https was used, use https on the URL to access the webGUI this way.

 Here is how to setup a port 80 tunnel in PuTTY:

 .. image:: /_static/usermanager/puttytunnel.jpg

 Fill out the options as shown, then click add.
-Once connected and authenticated, the WebGUI may be accessed using the redirected local port.
+Once connected and authenticated, the webGUI may be accessed using the redirected local port.

 Squid Took Over My HTTP Port!
 -----------------------------

-If squid was accidentally configured to use the same port as the WebGUI, and then the GUI cannot be reached to fix the configuration, it may need to be fixed as follows:
+If squid was accidentally configured to use the same port as the webGUI, and then the GUI cannot be reached to fix the configuration, it may need to be fixed as follows: